SamuelNaiwo/CICD-With-Jenkins/README.md

 6. Click `Create webhook`
 7. Open Jenkins in browser and find your job you created.
 Hover over your job and you will see an arrow next to it.
 Click the arrow and click `configure`.
 8. Scroll down to `Build triggers` and select `GitHub hook trigger`.
 Save the changes after.

+## Test Connection From GitHub To Jenkins

-9. Open GitHub and make changes to your README.md on GitHub where you previously made the webhook.
+1. Open GitHub and make changes to your README.md on GitHub where you previously made the webhook.
-10. Name the commit change and commit the changes.
+2. Name the commit change and commit the changes.
-11. Check Jenkins to see if it builds automatically.
+3. Check Jenkins to see if it builds automatically.

-## Check Connection From Local Machine To Jenkins With Webhook
+## Check Connection From Local Machine To Jenkins

 1. Open your IDE and navigate to folder where you made changes on GitHub.